Average Reading Time: 6 minutes, 2 seconds

 - Sweet Potatoes – 26,000 IU

-Body Butter, now with topical vitamin D, is a natural sunscreen that appears to have a cumulative effect on helping the skin function as a healthy organ and protect itself against the elements.
-It has a low SPF, which means it is most effective with frequent applications.
-New research shows that all sunscreens, no matter how high the SPF, should be re-applied every 60-90 minutes, as they do break down.* Studies show this to be true even with sunscreens with an SPF of 50.
+New research shows that all sunscreens, no matter how high the SPF, should be re-applied every 60-90 minutes, as they do break down.
+Studies show this to be true even with sunscreens with an SPF of 50.

 I recommend avoiding extended sun exposure.
 Use clothes, hats and shade as your best defense against sun damage.
-Then use a natural sunscreen with a lower SPF and apply it more frequently*.
-If you experience extreme exposure or have delicate skin, use a non-nano zinc oxide as a block*.
+Then use a natural non-nano sunscreen with a lower SPF and apply it more frequently.
+If you experience extreme exposure or have delicate skin, use a non-nano zinc oxide as a block.